macdonaldezra/FlaskAPI/README.md

 FlaskBase
 ---------

 A minimal API for logging users in and updating user accounts.

-API includes a model for saving and updating a basic user model.
+FlaskBase includes a model for creating, saving and updating a basic user account.
+Project is developed to serve as a foundation for bigger projects.

 Testing
 -------